gagibran/book-rental-manager/README.md

     3. Run `CREATE ROLE admin WITH CREATEDB LOGIN PASSWORD 'admin';`.

 ## Running the application
+Docker Compose; Needs to have .pfx cert.
+Fix this later.

 `dotnet watch run` will open up the application with Swagger on http://localhost:5007/swagger/index.html.
 Starting the application for the first time will also create a database called `BookRentalManager` (in case it does not exist) with some seed data in its tables.
 For more information on the seed data, check the file `src/BookRentalManager.Infrastructure/Data/Seeds/TestDataSeeder.cs`.

 ## Migrations